 A Brief View on Travel Rule

 At first, FATF just considered international and local banking transactions under the Travel Rule.
-However, it recommended a new guideline that is extended to include cryptocurrency exchanges in 2019.
-FATF briefly described it as a requirement that “VASPs and other financial institutions share relevant originator and beneficiary information alongside virtual asset transactions, therefore helping to prevent criminal and terrorist misuse”.
-If those institutions were willing to stay in the whitelist of FAFT, the regulations were compulsory, and they needed to collect personal identifiable information from both receiver and sender carrying through digital transfers with a specified threshold.
-Thus, it ensures the detection of suspicious transactions and enable to control and prevent money laundering or any other terrorist action.
-This FATF Travel Rule was applied by 37 member states as AML and CFT compliance additionally to their domestic laws, and it was expected to replace Know Your Customer fundamentals.
+However, it recommended a new guideline that was extended to include cryptocurrency exchanges in 2019.
+FATF briefly described it as a requirement that “VASPs and other financial institutions share relevant originator and beneficiary information alongside virtual asset transactions, therefore helping to prevent criminal and terrorist misuse.”
+If those institutions were willing to stay in the whitelist of FAFT, the regulations were compulsory, and they needed to collect personally identifiable information from both receiver and sender carrying through digital transfers with a specified threshold.
+Thus, it ensures the detection of suspicious transactions and enables to control and prevent money laundering or any other terrorist action.
+This FATF Travel Rule was applied by 37 member states as AML and CFT compliance in addition to their domestic laws, and it was expected to replace Know Your Customer fundamentals.

 Report of FATF on Recent Status and Updates

-In addition to the findings, the report updates issues in the light of observations in a year.
-FATF is concerned about Decentralized Finance (DeFi) and Non-Fungible Tokens (NFTs) sectors.
+In addition to the findings, the report updates issues in light of observations in a year.
+FATF is concerned with the Decentralized Finance (DeFi) and Non-Fungible Tokens (NFTs) sectors.
 Its updates include these points:

 Key Points for Compliance